GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

   is preload-only, always commits, or has trustworthy commit provenance that proves the active shadow is synchronized.
-- For Wave 1's application-owned entry domain, prove the documented UG behavior and preserve channel/trigger/DMA/downstream state that is not represented by `tim_config_t`.
-The application explicitly invokes `TIM_DeConfig()` when it requires those deferred domains to enter reset state.
+- For Wave 1's application-owned entry domain, prove the documented UG behavior and preserve IRQ/channel/trigger/DMA/downstream state that is not represented by `tim_config_t`.
+The application explicitly invokes `TIM_DeConfig()` when it requires those separate or deferred domains to enter reset state.
 - Replace post-mutation early returns with a single cleanup path.
 - Keep `TIM_Config` and `TIM_DeConfig` as independent canonical conjugate
   root-lifecycle entry points.
 Neither calls the other; the application owns